 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This chick lit is a hardcover edition that was published by Poppy on May 1, 2010 and has 288 pages.
+chick lit that was published by Poppy on May 1, 2010 and has 288 pages.

 Explore it on Goodreads or Amazon.